TO DIE FOR

 True.
 Zoe wondered if her subconscious had steered her to take an alternate route home.

 She cut off the thought.
-There was always a way for a determined person, and he'd sounded damned determined.
+There was always a way for a determined person, and he’d sounded damned determined.
 Thank goodness, her parents were vacationing in Maui and her sister visiting friends in New York.
-Xavier couldn't have picked a better time to make his move.
-For another panicked moment, Zoe wondered if he'd planned this.
-Just as quickly she dismissed the idea.
-Xavier never planned anything; he was volatile and driven by rage and a very short-temper.
+They were safe from him.
+Xavier couldn’t have picked a better time to make his move.
+For another panicked moment, Zoe wondered if he’d planned this.
+Just as quickly, she dismissed the idea.
+Xavier never planned anything.
+He was volatile, driven by rage and a very short temper.

-Damn it all, she'd thought this was all in the past.
-Now she'd inadvertently crossed paths with him.
-His threat wasn't an idle one.
+Damn it all.
+She’d thought this was in the past.
+Now she’d inadvertently crossed paths with him.
+His threat wasn’t an idle one.
 Xavier would hunt her down.
 It was only a matter of time.

 Not if the cops get him first.